quicwg/base-drafts/draft-ietf-quic-transport.md

 sequence of frames, as described in {{frames}}.

-## Compound Packets {#packet-compound}
+## Coaslescing Packets {#packet-compound}

-A sender can combine multiple QUIC packets (typically a Cryptographic Handshake packet and a Protected packet) into one UDP datagram.
+A sender can coalesce multiple QUIC packets (typically a Cryptographic Handshake packet and a Protected packet) into one UDP datagram.
 This can reduce the number of UDP datagrams needed to send application data during the handshake and immediately afterwards.
 A packet with a short header does not include a length,